codeconnector/CodingDojo/challenges/2022-04-26-dojo-anniversary-edition/challenge.md

 Each testing setup includes all you need to get started on your own solution, including specific setup instructions for that language/environment and test cases designed to check your work.
-If you have questions, come ask [HERE](link to discussions).
+If you have questions, come join our [Slack](https://join.slack.com/t/code-connector/shared_invite/zt-6e1idsg6-wYI1hdfk_hR_QKahSBwldQ) and ask in the `#code` channel.
 And now, without futher delay: the challenge!

 ## Do a Block-Flip!